 Adding payment methods to your store.
 This is an area where were you are from can have an impact on how easy it is to create a great store with Shopify.
 Per Shopify the easiest payment method to have on your store is the “Shopify Payments”, with which you can easily accept credit card payments.
 However, Shopify Payments is not available for all countries.

-The countries, for which “Shopify Payments” is available for at the time of writing this (2019) are as follows: Australia, Canada, Germany, Hong Kong SAR China, Ireland, Japan, The Netherlands, New Zealand, Singapore, Spain, United Kingdom (UK) and United States (USA).
-Obviously, there are also payment options available for those who want to run a Shopify store from some other country, but in that case setting up the system to accept credit cards can be bit more time consuming.
+The countries, for which “Shopify Payments” is available for at the time of writing this (2020) are as follows: Australia, Canada, Denmark, Germany, Hong Kong SAR China, Ireland, Italy, Japan, The Netherlands, New Zealand, Singapore, Sweden Spain, United Kingdom (UK) and United States (USA).
+Obviously, there are also payment options available for those who want to run a Shopify store from some other country, but in that case setting up the system to accept credit cards can be bit more time-consuming.
 However, in that case, you can for example start with just PayPal Express Checkout, which is very easy to use on Shopify.

-In summary: Building your store with Shopify can be extremely easy and, yes, you can get your store online even in just one night.
+In summary: Building your store with Shopify can be quite or even extremely easy and, yes, you can get your store online even in just one night.
 However, it is good to note that if you are from a country which Shopify does not consider to be one of its main markets (see the list above), it can be bit more challenging to create your store, than it otherwise would be.
-Open your Shopify account now or if you need more information about Shopify, read the Shopify review.
+In case you want more information about Shopify, you might be interested in our Shopify review.